 The return of all library material is required upon resignation or retirement.
 Supervisors are asked to consult with library staff before signing off on Part II of the LRCCD Resignation / Retirement Form (P-104).
 Those who fail to return checked out items upon resignation or retirement will be billed a replacement and processing fee through the ARC Library.

-The library is pleased to offer retired ARC faculty and staff the opportunity to continue using the library's collection.
-At no cost, retirees may check out three physical items at a time (such as books, DVDs, or periodicals).
+The library is pleased to offer retired ARC faculty and staff the opportunity to continue using the library's general circulating collection.
+At no cost, retirees may check out three physical circulating items at a time.
 Fines apply for late items.